Modern software teams are always looking to improve their DevOps practices and tools to maintain an edge over the competition.

 Atlassian's DevOps Survey offers insight on current DevOps best practices and trends.
 99% of respondents found DevOps practices had a positive effect on their organization.
 61% reported faster deliverables, but 85% reports hurdles around introducing the culture of DevOps.

 What stands out is that while people use more DevOps automation tools, having too many manual task is still a leading complaint.

-Better DevOps Automation is a no-code, low-code automation framework that brings DevOps automation triggers for Jira Data Center and Server.
+Better DevOps Automation is a no-code, low-code automation framework that brings DevOps automation triggers for Jira Data Center for free.
 It's not just for Git: Better DevOps Automation is VCS agnostic and works with other version control systems like SVN, Mercurial or Azure DevOps Server (and pretty much anything else through its extension points).

 The new DevOps automation triggers are

 - Changeset Accepted